Madison Hemings

 After Hemings and his younger brother Eston were freed, they each worked and married free women of color; they lived with their families and mother Sally in Charlottesville until her death in 1835.
 Both brothers moved with their young families to Chillicothe, Ohio to live in a free state.
 Hemings and his wife Mary lived there the remainder of their lives; he worked as a farmer and highly skilled carpenter.
-Among their ten children were two sons who served the Union Army in the Civil War: one in the United States Colored Troops and one who enlisted as a white man in the regular army.
+Among their ten children were two sons who served the Union Army in the Civil War, both of whom enlisted as white men in the regular army.

-Among Madison and Mary Hemings' grandchildren was Frederick Madison Roberts, the first African American elected to office on the West Coast.
+Among Madison and Mary Hemings's grandchildren was Frederick Madison Roberts, the first African American elected to office on the West Coast.
 He served in the California legislature for nearly two decades.
-In 2010, their descendant Shay Banks-Young, who identifies as African American, together with one Wayles and one Hemings descendant, who each identify as European American, received the international "Search for Common Ground" award for work among the Jefferson descendants and the public to bridge gaps and heal "the legacy of slavery."
-They founded "The Monticello Community" for descendants of all the people who lived and worked there in Jefferson's lifetime.
+In 2010, their descendant Shay Banks-Young, who identifies as African American, together with one Wayles and one Hemings descendant, each of whom identify as European American, received the international "Search for Common Ground" award for work among the Jefferson descendants and the public to bridge gaps and heal "the legacy of slavery."
+They founded "The Monticello Community" for descendants of all of the people who lived and worked there in Jefferson's lifetime.